eclipse-bluechi/bluechi/doc/docs/api/description.md

     When a proxy is not needed anymore it is being removed on the node and a `ProxyRemoved` is emitted to notify the controller.

+  * `SetControllerAddress(in s controller_address, in b reconnect)`

+    Set the new controller address for bluechi-agent node.
+If reconnect is true, try to reconnect to new bluechi-controller right now.

+  * `SetControllerHost(in s controller_host, in b reconnect)`

+    Set the new controller host for bluechi-agent node.
+If reconnect is true, try to reconnect to new bluechi-controller right now.

+  * `SetControllerPort(in s controller_port, in b reconnect)`

+    Set the new controller port for bluechi-agent node.
+If reconnect is true, try to reconnect to new bluechi-controller right now.

 ### interface org.eclipse.bluechi.Metrics

 This interface provides signals for collecting metrics.
 It is created by calling `EnableMetrics` on the `org.eclipse.bluechi.Controller` interface and removed by calling `DisableMetrics`.